Destination wedding switzerland

 swiss alps wedding seealpsee 1

-• Do you know the region, or have you already photographed there?
+• Do you know the region – have you been there in person?

 • Do you bring a second photographer or an assistant?